 To own a farm, which builds the practical expertise in the company, is very important for Väderstad.
-During the years, the farm has grown gradually and since 2014 a Farm Manager is hired at Väderstad Farm AB.
-The Farm Manager takes care of the soil and crops as if they are his own, and he raises the farm to higher levels.
+During the years, the farm have grown gradually and since 2014 Axel Ektander is hired as the Farm Manager at Väderstad Farm AB.
+Axel takes care of the soil and crops as if they are his own, and he raises the farm higher levels.

 Väderstad operates its own farm, adjacent to the factory and head office.
 When being a company that provides thousands of farmers around the world with highly effective machinery, it is very important to have a strong connection to practical farming.
 To achieve this, the company needs farm land to test drive and evaluate new machinery on.